Valentine’s Day is like Thanksgiving with less tryptophan and more schmaltz.

 I first learned of the “I’m utterly alone and rejected unless someone takes pity on me” day in the fifth grade when I ended up with three or four generic Will You Be My Valentine cards with some heart candy thrown in, distributed to everyone in the class by the parents of the most generous among us.
 Until that day, I didn’t know to expect something come every February 14th, or that if I received nothing, I was supposed to feel un-girlish and not worthy of attention.

 It’s not that my needs are extravagant.
 Several years ago, I was given a flower made of cigarette-box tinfoil by my age-inappropriate, 23-year-old Valentine’s date, which stayed affixed to my fridge for at least a year simply because he made it with his own hands.
-So all it takes for me to feel worthy might be a bit of tinfoil.
+So all it takes for me to feel worthy might be a bit of tinfoil (and creativity).

 For each Valentine’s Day that we were a couple, S. gave me a handmade, ultra-modern glass perfume bottle.
 These fit my idea of poetic, so he didn’t risk deviating with other items the following years, and I built a decent collection of geometric art glass.
 For him I rigged envelopes I spent hours designing, so that upon opening, a burst of tiny, varied, hand-cut hearts would spring out and rain on him.
 He died years after we broke up, yet here he is again, remembered on Valentine’s Day 2020.